 - If you were to let go of being perfect, what is the one thing you can do right now that will bring some inner peace to your life?

-- Think back to the last project you completed, go through everything you accomplished, describe what you learned and your feelings before, during, and after
+- Think back to the last project you completed, go through everything you accomplished, and describe what you learned and your feelings before, during, and after

 Surrounding yourself with people who love you